edmundkwok/varnish-inspector/README.md

 }
 ```

-Replace MYSUPERSECRETKEY with your secrety key.
+Replace MYSUPERSECRETKEY with your secret key.

 Example: